McShelby/reveal-altmode/README.md

 ## Usage

-With no further configuration after installation, the plugin will configure one alternative preset for distration free presentation mode.
+With no further configuration, the plugin will configure one alternative preset for distration free presentation mode.

-To switch between alternative presets you can either:
+To use an alternative presets you can either:

-- toggle thru the alternative presets by pressing the ```A``` shortcut on the keyboard
+- toggle thru the alternative presets by pressing the ```A``` shortcut on the keyboard.
+This is only available if you are not in PDF export mode.
-- set the ```altMode``` parameter as a URI parameter
+- set the ```altMode``` parameter as a URI parameter.
-- set the ```altMode``` parameter in your configuration
+- set the ```altMode``` parameter in your configuration.

 The URI parameter will override the value of your configuration.
 By default the default configuration is shown which is equivalent to ```altMode=0```.